thePeras/LDTS_Flappy_Tiger/docs/README.md

-## LPOO_<T><G> - <PROJECT NAME>
+## LPOO_0402 - Flappy Tiger

-> Include here one or two paragraphs explaining the main idea of the project, followed by a sentence identifying who the authors are.

-**Example**:

-In this exciting platform game you can help KangarooBoy save the world, by collecting all the coins throughout ten different levels in which you will […].
+This project was developed as a project for the Software Design and Testing Laboratory course, at FEUP.
+It is a remake of the well known flappy bird game, with a few twists.

-This project was developed by *John Doe* (*john.doe*@fe.up.pt) and *Jane Doe* (*jane.doe*@fe.up.pt) for LPOO 2018⁄19.
+This project was developed by *Francisco da Ana* (*up202108762*@fe.up.pt), *João Pereira* (*up202108848*@fe.up.pt) and *José Pedro Evans* (*up202108848*@fe.up.pt) LDTS 2022⁄23.

+### PLANNED FEATURES

+- **Playable Character** - The game character is a **Tiger**, that jumps when the space bar key is pressed.
+- **Random Walls** - The walls are randomly generated, with a minimum distance between them.
+- **Leaderboard** - The game keeps track of the top 10 scores, and displays them in a leaderboard.
+- **Pause Screen** - The game can be paused by pressing the escape key, and the game can be resumed by pressing the space bar key.
+- **Background music** - The game has background music, that can be turned on and off by pressing the 'm' key.
+- **Sound effects** - The game has sound effects.
+The sound effects can be turned on and off by pressing the 's' key.
+- **Collision Detection** - The game detects collisions between the player and the walls and floor, and between the player and the collectable objects.
+When the player collides with the walls or floor, the game ends.
+- **Game Over Screen** - The game displays a game over screen when the player collides with a wall or hits the floor.
+- **Collectable Objects** - The game has collectable objects, that can be collected by the player:
+    -  **Deer** and **Boar** - The deer can be collected by the player, and gives the player 5 points.
+    - **Porto wine - God mode** - If you catch a bottle of Porto wine, the gap between the walls will be increased, making the game easier.
+- **Curiosities** - There is curiosities about animals that can  be found on the main menu.
+- **Main Menu** - The game has a main menu, that can be accessed by pressing the escape key.
+The main menu has the following options:
+    - **Play** - Starts a new game.
+    - **Leaderboard** - Displays the top 10 scores.
+    - **Exit** - Exits the game.

 ### IMPLEMENTED FEATURES

-> This section should contain a list of implemented features and their descriptions.
-In the end of the section, include two or three screenshots that illustrate the most important features.

-**Examples**:

-- **Jumping** - The game character will jump when the space bar key is pressed.
-- **Getting hidden coins** - When the game character hits a platform from below (by jumping beneath it) it will smash that segment of the platform and will get any coins that may exist hidden there.

-### PLANNED FEATURES

-> This section is similar to the previous one but should list the features that are not yet implemented.
+> This section is similar to the previous one but should list the features that are implemented.
 Instead of screenshots you should include GUI mock-ups for the planned features.

 ### DESIGN